carmigno/carmigno.github.io/_posts/2022-09-05-data-employees.md

 | Spark*                                              | **+**         |                    | **+**        | ++             | ++          |                       | +             |
 | Golang*                                             |               |                    |              |                |             | **+**                 | +             |

-You can immediately see a problem here: two main skills are only in the Cloud/DevOps column, and two are exclusive to the Data Engineering column.
+You can immediately see a problem here: our team is between Data Engineering and Cloud/DevOps Engineering.
+Which one should we pick?

-We can still see that based on the `+` skills, our team is a Data Engineering team, but it is including skills that are not typical of those professionals: heavy involvement in CI/CD and infrastructure as code, Kubernetes, and basic knowledge of Golang, that is already rare by itself.
-Among the data engineering skills, we can see that there are some less common ones: Kafka is the most important as it is marked as heavy involvement.
+We deliberately don't establish a numeric rule to decide: this is a tool to give a clearer perspective on the situation, and it cannot substitute the hiring manager in making this decision.

+In our case, we know that the team is already established as a Data Engineering team, the members are happy with that title, and the
+`+` skills do match the ones we would expect from a Data Engineering team.

+We can also see, though, that our team skills include several that are uncommon among Data Engineers:
+* Deep knowledge of Kubernetes
+* Deep knowledge of CI/CD
+* Deep knowledge of Infrastructure as code
+* Familiarity with Golang (already rare by itself)

+Among the data engineering skills, we can see that one of the `++` ones, Kafka, is marked as rare.

 This means that:
 * I should look for a Data Engineer
-* The knowledge of Kafka is less available, but if someone has this knowledge it will be a Data Engineer, fitting the other skills
+* The knowledge of Kafka is less available, but if someone has this knowledge it will be a Data Engineer, who will have a higher probability of also matching the other required skills
-* The knowledge of Kubernetes, CI/CD, and Golang will be rare to find combined with the other Data Engineering skills, this makes it very hard to fill the position
+* The knowledge of Kubernetes, CI/CD, and Golang will be rare to find combined with the other Data Engineering skills, and this makes it very hard to fill the position
-  * I may have to either compromise and pick someone who only partially fits the profile or generally less skilled, or reorganize the team - for instance adding a Cloud/DevOps Engineer to it
+  * I may have to either compromise and pick someone who only partially fits the profile or who is less skilled, or reorganize the team - for instance adding a Cloud/DevOps Engineer to it

 # References
 * [DP-203 study guide](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4MbYT)